General Steps to Self-Publishing

 1) Prepare your manuscript.
 You cannot publish a book without a polished, finished product.
 Complete your manuscript and then begin the editing process.
 Read through your own work looking for inconsistencies, spelling errors, and grammatical mistakes.
 Asking a friend or family member to read over your work may also be beneficial.

-3) Make a business plan.
+2) Decide what your goal for the work will be.
+Outline your expectations for the work such as whether you are looking to publish a best seller or just want your work to be published and distributed for a small reading audience.
+Decide what you want to come from publishing your manuscript.3) Make a business plan.
 Be reasonable.
 Outlining upfront how much money you are willing to spend and how much time you can devote to the project, will help you later when you begin to explore various options for self-publishing.
 Your business plan should include a detailed list of all the services you may need in order to have your project completed.

 • Expect to pay on average about 1$/book for a minimum print run of several thousand copies.
 You may also be charged for layout help, editing, design, and for photographs and use of copyrighted material.

 4) It is time to begin searching for a way to have your work published.
 Check all avenues that you may possibly use to self-publish your work.
 Talk to printers and binders, asking about price, quality and what other works they may have done recently.
 Seek information on print-on-demand publishers and electronic publishers, some of these companies offer package deals which include a variety of services including editing, printing and binding.
 Keep track of the estimated costs for each possible avenue you explore, and from there decide which route will best suit your business plan and set goals.